MicrosoftDocs/memdocs/memdocs/autopilot/registration-overview.md

 - Windows 10
 - Windows Holographic, version 2004

-Before deploying a device using Windows Autopilot, the device must be registered with the Windows Autopilot deployment service.
+Before a device is deployed using Windows Autopilot, the device must be registered with the Windows Autopilot deployment service.

 Successful registration requires that two processes are complete:

 1. The device's unique [hardware identity](#device-identification) (known as a hardware hash) is captured and uploaded to the Autopilot service.
-2. The device is associated to an Azure tenant ID.
+1. The device is associated to an Azure tenant ID.

-Ideally, both of these processes are performed by the OEM, reseller, or distributor from which the devices were purchased.
+Ideally, the OEM, reseller, or distributor performs both of these processes from which the devices were purchased.
 An OEM or other device provider uses the [registration authorization](registration-auth.md) process to perform device registration on your behalf.

 Registration can also be performed within your organization by collecting the hardware identity from new or existing devices and [uploading it manually](manual-registration.md).
 If devices meet certain requirements, they can also be configured for [automatic registration](automatic-registration.md) with Windows Autopilot.
-For more information about the ways in which devices can be registered with Windows Autopilot, see the following overview topics:
+For more information about the ways in which devices can be registered with Windows Autopilot, see the following overview articles:

 - [OEM registration](oem-registration.md)
 - [Reseller, distributor, or partner registration](partner-registration.md)